 at least once in tournaments with four members of the famous Mayotte

 tennis dynasty -- Eddie, John, Chris and Tim.

-Paul has received 28 writing awards during his career, including
+Paul has received more than 30 writing awards during his career, including

 Tennis Week's "Journalist of the Year-original submission"

-award for the his Arthur Ashe interview in 1991 and 1st Prize awards
+award for his Arthur Ashe interview in 1991 and 1st Prize awards